 The Original House at 501 West College Avenue

 The new house could house up to 50 brothers, and the brothers all slept together in the attic barracks-style.
 They cooked, cleaned, and maintained the property entirely on their own.

 A single designated brother was the house cook, and prepared meals for all the other brothers in exchange for free room and board.

 In 1966 the house burned from an electrical fire.
 The brothers were forced to relocate to a Nittany Halls until the house could be repaired.
 Only a few items inside were saved.
 The house's interior was soon rebuilt to its current state in 1968.

 As Penn State evolved and expanded to new majors and industries outside of it's agricultural roots, so too did Gamma chapter.
-While our traditional focus was on Agricultural majors in the Food, Fiber, and Life Science industries, in 1971 we opened up membership to all collegiate majors and industries.
+While our traditional focus is on Agricultural majors in the Food, Fiber, and Life Science industries, in 1971 we opened up membership to all collegiate majors and industries.